dhgarrette/ngram-generator/README.md

 There are examples below, but in general you'll need to do the following things:
 1. Choose a file containing training text (i.e. alice.txt)
 2. Decide on length for your story (i.e. 5 lines)
 3. Decide on the order, i.e. how much linguistic context you want the bot to use.
-The standard is 3, meaning it's a 3-gram or trigram model that chooses each word based on the two words that precede it.
+The standard is an order of 3, meaning it's a 3-gram or trigram model that chooses each word based on the two words that precede it.
 4. Open the command line and navigate to the `saul-bot` folder using the cd command.
 5. Enter a command to run the program.
 There are examples below, but the basic format is:
-` programminglanguage programname trainingfile.txt --chars=false --order=number --lines=number`
+` programmingLanguage prograName.py trainingFile.txt --chars=false --order=number --lines=number`
 `python2 ngrams.py alice.txt --chars=false --order=3 --lines=5`